Tuomas Lehtinen

 Partner, Member of the Finnish Bar, Ph.D.
 (Law)

-I have years of experience in advising clients in challenging dispute proceedings in both international arbitrations and Finnish courts.
-I have served as an arbitrator in numerous domestic and international arbitration proceedings.
+I have dedicated over three decades to the legal profession, specialising in dispute resolution, contract law and banking.
+I have advised clients in complex disputes proceedings, in international arbitrations and before Finnish courts.
+I have served as an arbitrator in numerous domestic and international arbitrations.

-I am a Doctor of Laws and a docent in contract law and international trade law at the University of Turku.
-I was asked to serve as Professor of Practice in Advocacy at the University of Helsinki for the period of 2018–2022 on a part-time basis.
-I wrote my dissertation, which has been used at universities as teaching material, on international trade contracts and documentary credits.
-I have also authored several books and articles on international contracts and guarantees.
-I am a frequent lecturer at universities and seminars.
-I regularly lecture for court judges and in the Ministry of Justice.
+I hold a Doctor of Laws degree and serve as a docent in contract law and international trade law and held part-time Professorship at the University of Helsinki.
+My dissertation focused on international trade contracts and documentary credits.
+I have authored several books and articles on international contracts and guarantees.

-Chambers Europe, Chambers Global and Best Lawyers rank me among Finland’s leading legal experts.
-Clients appreciate my long experience, my deep expertise, my negotiation skills and my ability to approach clients’ questions from the perspective of business.
+I am recognised by Chambers Europe, Chambers Global, and Best Lawyers as one of Finland’s leading legal experts.
+Clients value my vast experience, deep expertise, negotiation skills, and ability to address their business concerns fully.

 Latest references